Smart TV - how Samsung met Van Gogh...

 A problem with GSM coverage?

 There are many locations where the range of a cellular network allows for use of mobile phones out of buildings, but is insufficient for indoor operation.
 Such locations include some remote places, e.g. recreational areas (long distances to base stations), but more often rooms in old buildings with thick walls or in basements and cellars (e.g. pubs, coffee shops).
-A strong barrier can also be modern windows with panes covered with metallic layers.The solution to this problem is to install a suitable GSM or 3G repeater.
+A strong barrier can also be modern windows with panes covered with metallic layers.More on the repeaters you can find in the following articles:

 - New cellular amplifiers/repeaters compliant with the latest standards and legal requirements